surajadhikari3/Self-notes/Project_prep/Reporting for the Jun 25, 2025 (Databricks).md

 # How the Databricks does the access management.?

+Reporting level -->

+BI Analytics --> Acess Management

+Ask Aneesha at which level report or catlog level or both -- >ASK

 In the settings -> Advanced Settings -> Admin can give the access control, Personal Access Token (PAT) for authorization
 ![](../Pasted%20image%2020250625161122.png)